Out of nearly 3000 names listed she was the only one with that name – our name.

 Was she scared?
 Did she cry?
 We can only speculate as we gaze at her name among so many others whose lives were taken on that fateful day.

-She may be gone but she won’t be forgotten, as she’s become my connection to an event that I wanted nothing to do with, an event which has now become personal thanks to a single connection.
+She may be gone but she won’t be forgotten, as she’s become my connection to an event that I wanted nothing to do with as a child; an event that has shaped my life as a young adult; an event which has now become personal thanks to a single connection.

 Out of nearly 3,000 names listed she was the only one with that name.